PreBiotic vs ProBiotic – The Key Differences

 It's clear there are seperate sources for both Pre and Probiotics, but it's even possible to get both together at the same time from some foods.
 These are called synbiotics and are mostly found in dairy products like Kefir and Cheese.

 If you are vegan or lactose intolerant, then it may be best to buy supplements that contain both PreBiotics and Probiotics.
 Live Concious Pro-45 is a good one that contains Prebiotic Fiber and 11 strains of Probiotic.
-If you are interested in just getting a prebiotic supplement without probiotics then Dr. Steven Gundry's Prebiothrive may be a good option since you can take it easily by mixing it in water.
+If you are interested in just getting a prebiotic supplement without probiotics then Dr. Steven Gundry's Prebiothrive may also be a good option since you can take it easily by mixing it in water.

 Prebiotic Side Effects